-This project involves the preparation of basic watershed wide, hydrologic and hydraulic data.
+This project involves preparing basic watershed wide, hydrologic and hydraulic data.
 These data are used for site-specific analyses by the Commission staff and others as described under Project 330-1000, Continuing Floodplain and Stormwater Management Planning.

-Comprehensive plans have been completed for eight of the Region's 12 watersheds: the Root River, Fox River, Milwaukee River, Menomonee River, Kinnickinnic River, Pike River, Des Plaines River, and Oak Creek watersheds.
+Comprehensive plans have been completed for 8 of the Region's 12 watersheds: the Root River, Fox River, Milwaukee River, Menomonee River, Kinnickinnic River, Pike River, Des Plaines River, and Oak Creek watersheds.
 Moreover, the Commission has developed tools for use in those parts of the Region for which watershed studies have not been prepared and for selected smaller streams not previously studied.
 The Commission will conduct data research and analyses needed for re-evaluation and refinement of hydrologic-hydraulic data and flood control analyses, integrating all available data, including flood insurance study results.
 Data are incorporated as a layer in the Commission's Regional geographic information system database.

-During 2020, it is anticipated that the Commission staff will continue work on the MMSD Honey Creek flood mitigation and stream rehabilitation study, the MMSD Schoonmaker Creek plan, the WQIP and Milwaukee River Nine Key Element plans, and the floodplain development for the South Branch Pike River.
+During 2021, it is anticipated that the Commission staff will continue work on the MMSD Beaver Creek watercourse system plan, and begin work on an update to the Milwaukee River watercourse system plan.